 Don’t Rest Between Sets

+This is one of the Worst fitness advice that trainers have heard.
 Your muscles need time to recover and if you don’t give them enough time to recover between sets, you won’t be able to train them to the fullest.
 This may also slow down your gains and increase risks of injuries.
 Your aim should be to improve your physical ability and not to simply tire yourself out .

 The lower your reps and the heavier the weight, the longer you should rest.
 For high-intensity work-outs, take a break of 3-5 minutes between sets and a 1-minute break between each rep. For low-intensity work-outs rest for 30 seconds between reps and 1 minute between sets .